Kimmy-ka/workkite/README.md

   * Calendar display for reservations.
   * Reservation tool - to be able to book reservations directly.
   * detailed list of rental equipment and price list.
+  * Revision of the visuals to further improve the performance of the website.

 ### Accessibility